Code-Institute-Submissions/sandibasagic-quick-quiz_MayResub/README.md

 # Acknowledgements

-Dream Day Festival was designed and developed in conjunction with the Full Stack Software Developer Diploma course at the Code Institute.
+Quick Quiz was designed and developed in conjunction with the Full Stack Software Developer Diploma course at the Code Institute.
 I would like to thank my mentor, tutors, Slack community and Code Institute for all their support.

 [Back to top](<#contents>)